-The actions, decisions and expenditures made by the Unified Command must be fully documented to facilitate future financial audits and legal actions.
-The Documentation Unit Leader and his/her staff are the UC's primary resource for this task.
+The actions, decisions, and expenditures made by the Unified Command must be fully documented to facilitate future financial audits and legal actions.
+The Documentation Unit Leader and their staff are the Unified Command's primary resource for this task.

 4.1.4.3 Situation/Pollution Reports